Spatio-temporal analysis of extreme winter temperatures in Ireland: Data

 \subsubsection{Coastal distance}

 There is an evident difference in temperature levels between coastal and inland areas in Ireland, especially so in winter \citep{Mateus2022}.
 This spatial effect is due to the strong influence of the Irish Sea and the Atlantic Ocean on Irish air temperatures.
 We are thus motivated to employ coastal proximity as a covariate to examine its efficacy in explaining the spatial distribution of cold extremes.
-We denote coastal proximity at site $\boldsymbol{s}$ as $C(\boldsymbol{s})$, calculated as the Euclidean distance from the nearest coastal point.
+We denote coastal proximity at site $\boldsymbol{s}$ as $C(\boldsymbol{s})$, calculated as the Euclidean distance from the nearest coastal point, using the \texttt{Simple Features} package in \texttt{R} \citep{sfpackage}.